magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/entities.md

 	space->DestroyEntity(entity);
 	```

-    This command deletes a SpaceEntity, removing it from the space.
+    This command deletes a `SpaceEntity`, removing it from the space.

 ### Importance of SpaceEntityUpdates